 16. Tombs and sacred sites galore

 You are allowed to enter into the Palace Tomb, and witness the graves carved into the walls.
 The Royal Tombs can be viewed from outside; a row of larger tombs with beautiful and intricate facades which are carved into the rock.
-The Obelisk Tomb, which is believed to have 5 people buried inside, and a larger hall underneath which is though to have held feasts to honour the dead.
+The Obelisk Tomb, which is believed to have 5 people buried inside, and a larger hall underneath which is though to have held feasts to honor the dead.

 17. A bustling city